What Are the Different Types of Multiple Sclerosis?

 What Causes Multiple Sclerosis?

-No one knows what causes multiple sclerosis.
-Tantalizing clues have sparked research in many areas but no definite answers.
-Some theories have included:
+No one knows.
+Tantalizing clues have sparked research in many areas, but there are no definite answers.
+Some theories include:

 - Geography.
-People in the northern U.S. develop MS more often than those in the warmer south.
-Research into vitamin D and sunlight as protective factors is ongoing.
+People in colder parts of the world get MS more often than those in the warmer parts.
+Researchers are looking into how vitamin D and sunlight might protect against the disease.

 - Genetics.
 Genes do play a role.
-If an identical twin has MS, the other twin has a 20% to 40% chance of developing it as well.
-Siblings have a 3% to 5% chance if a brother or sister is affected.
+If an identical twin has MS, the other twin has a 20% to 40% chance of getting it.
+Siblings have a 3% to 5% chance if a brother or sister has it.

 - Vaccines.
 Extensive research has essentially ruled out vaccines as a cause of MS.

 - Epstein-Barr virus exposure.
 Some research has shown that people who develop MS have antibodies to the EBV in their bodies.
 That means they have been exposed to the virus.
 It has also shown that the risk of developing MS is much higher in people who have been ill with EBV.

 Multiple sclerosis is probably an autoimmune disease.
 Like lupus or rheumatoid arthritis, the body creates antibodies against itself, causing damage.
 In MS, the damage occurs in the lining, or myelin, of nerves.

 Multiple sclerosis is generally diagnosed after a person has experienced troublesome symptoms related to nerve damage.
 Vision loss, weakness, and loss of sensation are common complaints.

 The most common tests used to diagnose MS are scans of the brain and spinal cord with magnetic resonance imaging (MRI) and lumbar puncture or a spinal tap.